AnshanaM/COMP2042_CW_hcyam4/README.md

 Data consistency: Save/load operations are critical for maintaining game progress.
 A singleton LoadSave class guarantees consistent access to the save file and avoids potential data corruption from multiple instances.
  -  GameEngine:
 Thread management: Game engines often involve multiple threads for animations, physics, and other tasks.
 A singleton GameEngine simplifies thread management and ensures coordinated execution without conflicts.

+### MVC Pattern
+I have implemented a concrete MVC pattern, where the Main class is the Model, the DisplayView class is the View and the GameController is the Controller.

+The Main class is the Model class because of the following reasons:
+- Data Storage: The class holds various data members that represent the state of the game, such as the level, positions of the ball and break paddle, the number of hearts, the score, and other game-related parameters.
+- Game Logic: Methods like setPhysicsToBall(), checkWallCollisions(), checkBreakCollisions(), checkDestroyedCount(), handleBlockHit(), and others handle the core game logic, physics, and collision detection.
+- State Handling: The class manages the state of the game, including the level transitions, game resets, and updates to game objects.
+- Interaction with View: The class interacts with the DisplayView class to update the UI based on the game state.
+It utilizes Platform.runLater() to safely update the JavaFX UI elements.
+- Event Handling: The class implements the EventHandler<KeyEvent> interface, indicating its capability to handle user input events.
+- Singleton Instances: The class holds singleton instances of other classes (DisplayView, Score, GameEngine, LoadSave, SpecialEffects, GameController), suggesting a centralized point for managing and coordinating these components.
+- Callback Methods: The class implements the OnAction interface with callback methods like onUpdate(), onInit(), onPhysicsUpdate(), and onTime().
+These methods are invoked by the GameEngine during specific events in the game lifecycle.
+- Encapsulation of Game Elements: Game-related elements like Block, Bonus, and others are encapsulated within the class.

+The GameController class is the controller class because the following reasons:
+- User Input Handling: The class contains a handle(KeyEvent event) method that handles user input events, specifically key events.
+This method interprets keyboard inputs and takes appropriate actions in response to the user's commands.
+- Intermediary Between View and Model: The GameController class acts as an intermediary between the user interface (View) and the game logic (Model).
+It translates user inputs into actions that affect the game state and communicates with other parts of the program accordingly.
+- Encapsulation of User Actions: User actions such as moving the paddle, saving the game, handling pause/resume, and exiting the game are encapsulated within the GameController class.
+This encapsulation ensures that the logic related to user input is concentrated in a single class, promoting maintainability.
+- Singleton Pattern: The class follows the Singleton pattern, ensuring that there is only one instance of GameController throughout the application.
+This centralized control contributes to consistency in handling user input and game events.
+- Interaction with Other Components: The class interacts with various components of the application, such as the Main class (containing game state and engine), DisplayView (UI components), and other utility classes.
+It coordinates actions between these components based on user input.
+- Game Lifecycle Management: The GameController class is responsible for managing aspects of the game lifecycle, including starting the game engine, resetting the game state for different scenarios (retrying, going back to the menu, advancing to the next level), and checking conditions for level completion.
+- Decoupling of UI and Game Logic: By handling user input and translating it into actions without directly manipulating the game state, the GameController class helps maintain a separation of concerns.
+This decoupling allows for easier modification of the UI or game logic independently.

+The DisplayView class is the View class because of the following reasons:
+- User Interface Representation: The class is responsible for creating and managing the visual representation of the user interface.
+It includes components such as buttons, labels, and images that make up the game's display.
+- Separation of Concerns: The class encapsulates the visual elements and layout configurations of different screens, such as the main menu, game over menu, win menu, and gameplay statistics.
+This separation of concerns allows for a clear distinction between the visual presentation and the underlying game logic.
+- UI Initialization: The constructor of the class initializes various UI components, such as buttons, labels, and images.
+It sets up the initial appearance of the game screens.
+- Singleton Pattern: The class follows the Singleton pattern, ensuring that there is only one instance of DisplayView throughout the application.
+This centralized control of the UI elements promotes consistency in the presentation of different game screens.
+- Dynamic UI Updates: The class provides methods to update the displayed information dynamically, such as updating the score, level, and heart count during gameplay.
+This reflects changes in the game state on the user interface.
+- User Interaction Handling: The class defines methods to handle user interactions, such as button clicks.
+For example, it specifies actions to be taken when buttons like "LOAD GAME," "NEW GAME," "TUTORIAL," and others are clicked.
+- Display Changes and Animations: The class includes methods for displaying messages and animations on the screen.
+It handles the presentation of messages like "GAME PAUSED," "YOU WIN," and "GAME OVER," as well as score increment animations.
+- UI Transition and Visibility Control: The class manages the transition between different game screens (main menu, game over, win, etc.) by controlling the visibility of the corresponding UI elements.
+It provides methods like setBackToMenu, setGameOver, setGamePlay, etc., to switch between different screens.
+- Font Loading: The class handles the loading of a custom font, indicating its involvement in the visual styling of the UI.